PowToon/Powtoon-Programming-Guide/clean-code/README.md

 when programming using the Functional Programming approach.
 When functions do more than one thing, they are harder to compose, test, and reason about.
 When you can isolate a function to just one action, they can be refactored easily and your code will read much cleaner.
-If you take nothing else away from this guide other than this, you'll be ahead of many developers.

 *In general, you should be alerted if you find yourself using "forEach" that is long or not pure*